 How much am I learning compared to other people?
 How good are they?
 Why aren’t my marks looking like theirs?
 It is easy to get sucked into a spiral of comparison, especially with something as transparent as a language.
 The marks from a grammar exam clearly show who understands and who doesn’t.
 Speaking poses the problem of pronunciation – is that how I’m supposed to say it?

 I recently got the highest average mark for my atelier, a form of mandatory grammar and writing sessions for French students.
 The response from the other students?
-It was only because I’m foreign, not because I work damn hard each week to understand.
+It was only because I’m foreign, not because I work very hard each week to understand.
 Pity marks, in their opinion.
-I’m not sure when I can even feel proud of myself.
+Sometimes, I’m not sure even when I can feel proud of myself.

 It’s hard not to compare yourself to everyone else’s experiences